JorjaFox/website/_posts-old-blog/2014-08-28-world-animal-news-livestream.md

     - video
 ---

-This video <em>should</em> be world wide...
+This video _should_ be world wide...
 I hope.
 If not, leave comments and I'll see what can be done.

 [livestream url=http://new.livestream.com/accounts/5644803/events/2458640/videos/60605064]

-While Jorja <em>is</em> in the first 45 minutes, she's not the focus of the interview.
-Still it's very interesting and they talk about <em>Blackfish</em> and <em>Extinction Soup</em> and some of the thoughts behind it.
+While Jorja _is_ in the first 45 minutes, she's not the focus of the interview.
+Still it's very interesting and they talk about _Blackfish_ and _Extinction Soup_ and some of the thoughts behind it.
 I won't be transcribing since she didn't talk that much and it would be very disjointed.
 I will try to get some screenshots.

 I greatly appreciate that Jorja uses her fame to push issues like this.
 It's one of the myriad reasons I love running this site.